balabit/syslog-ng-rust-modules/README.md

  | when.on_opened | yes      | bool                                     | false         |
  | when.on_closed | yes      | bool                                     | true          |

-The templatable values has read only access to the state of the context during rendering.
-The following variables can be used during rendering:
+The templatable values has read-only access to the state of the context when the message is rendered/ The following variables can be used in the message:

-* `messages`: the array of events captured by this context,
+* `messages`: The array of events stored in the context
-* `context_name`: the name of the generating context (if any)
+* `context_name`: The name of the generating context (if any)
-* `context_uuid`: the uuid of the generating context
+* `context_uuid`: The uuid of the generating context
-* `context_len`: the number of captured events.
+* `context_len`: The number of captured events.

 A message is represented by a JSON object with the following keys:

-* `uuid`: the uuid of the message,
+* `uuid`: The uuid of the message
-* `name`: the optional name of the message,
+* `name`: The optional name of the message
-* `message`: the message portion,
+* `message`: The message portion
-* `values`: the key-value pairs stored in the message.
+* `values`: The key-value pairs stored in the message

 The following Handlebars library is used: https://github.com/sunng87/handlebars-rust.
 You can use all the syntax it